 provides current and historic information on gardening, plants, landscape design and architecture, and great gardens.

-provides unique exhibitions that showcase horticulture, including the Annual International Juried Botanical Art Exhibition
+presents unique exhibitions that showcase artists inspired by horticulture, botany, landscape, and the environment, including the Annual International

 The Hort is a 501(c)(3) not-for-profit organization, and relies on the generous support of individuals to continue providing our unique services to all New Yorkers.